yo3a/create-brOWSER-SYNC/README.md

  -----------------------------------------------------
   * 1 1/2 oz Gin            Shake with a glassful
   * 1/4 oz Triple Sec       of broken ice and pour
+  * 3/4 oz Lime Juice       unstrained into a goblet.